RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 Quite another thing to say lawyers *must* report.
 The profession does not like the *obligation* to report.
-The exceptions to confidentiality found in Model Rule 1.6(b) are permissive: "A lawyer *may* reveal information.
-A mandatory reporting rule would sweep up a lot of edge cases reported by lawyers who fear prosecution.
+The exceptions to confidentiality found in Model Rule 1.6(b) are permissive: "A lawyer *may* reveal information &hellip; " A mandatory reporting rule would sweep up a lot of edge cases reported by lawyers who fear public reprimands or worse.

-I mandatory reporting requirement would also drive child abuse even further underground and out of sight.
+A mandatory reporting requirement would also drive child abuse even further underground and out of sight.
 Lawyers would have a duty to warn their clients that the law requires the lawyers to report any evidence of child abuse.